DrSnowbird/uco-shacl-validator-docker/README.md

     * This docker will call SHACL-validator REST Service, if the compliance (v1.1.0 as latest) is successful,
     * Then, the automation will continue to upload / convert the users's RDF/JSON-LD ontologies into RDF Store, i.e., Jena-Fuseki-Docker
     * Then, the automation will continue to automatically feed the just-loaded UCO-compliant ontology to UltraGraphQL-docker to automatically convert input into GraphQL schema,
-    * Then, UltraGraphQL-docker will automatically use the aut-generated GraphQL schma to publish the ```live``` GraphQL Web REST API service + Web UI for other client applications to start using 'GraphQL' API to query the user's UCO-compliant ontologies.
+    * Then, UltraGraphQL-docker will automatically use the auto-generated GraphQL schema to publish the ```live``` GraphQL Web REST API service + Web UI for other client applications to start using 'GraphQL' API to query the user's UCO-compliant ontologies.
     * QED of the entire End-to-End automation!